 According to the Daily Mail, one 12-year-old boy in the UK had to be “placed in an induced coma for 36 hours to prevent permanent damage” after he experienced severe pins and needles along with disorientation hours after doing the stunt.

 Then there are the indirect risks of performing the challenges, such as concussions from colliding with objects as you collapse to the floor.

-While the challenge is nothing new - this writer remembers performing similar feats on the school playground some 20 years ago, only then there was no TikTok around to capture it - social media allows dangerous trends and awareness of them to spread among young communities.
+While the challenge is nothing new, social media allows dangerous trends and awareness of them to spread among young communities.

 Similar “choking games” have been documented for years, with reasons for performing such feats ranging from general thrill seeking to the promise of an altered state of consciousness, or near-death experience.

 What has TikTok said?